In This Section

 Each term, students may add or drop courses anytime prior to the beginning of classes or during the add/drop period with no financial or academic penalty.
 The add/drop period is generally the first two weeks of classes in any given term; students should contact the Graduate and Professional Studies Office for exact dates.
 Students must make a written request to the Graduate and Professional Studies Office.
 Students who fail to follow the proper procedure risk academic and financial penalties.

 After the add/drop period, students may withdraw from classes; however, they are responsible for all charges and a “W” will be posted on the student’s official transcript.
 A course withdrawal form or written notification must be submitted to the Graduate and Professional Studies Office; course withdrawals cannot be accepted in verbal form (phone calls, voice messages, etc.).

 No student will be allowed to register after the add/drop period.

 The staff in the Graduate and Professional Studies Office is available to assist students with developing their overall program and course of study each term.
-Any course substitutions or transfers must be pre-approved by the Director of Graduate and Continuing Education.
+Any course substitutions or transfers must be pre-approved by the Senior Director of Business Development.

 Students enrolled for credit are expected to attend all classes, take examinations, and complete all other required coursework.
 If a student is absent from a class for any reason, including registering late within the add/drop period, it is the student’s responsibility to make up all work from that class.

 Thomas College Graduate and Professional Studies courses are rarely cancelled.
 To find out if classes have been cancelled due to inclement weather please check the Thomas College website, Facebook, and or Instagram feeds.
 The Graduate and Professional studies office will also send an email out to your Thomas and personal email to notify you of the cancellation.
 If an individual instructor cancels class, the College will contact you via email.